artica/website/_posts/blog/2016-03-22-white-squared-box-lunch-auto-theater.markdown

 frontimage: /assets/images/2016-03-22-auto-theater-01.jpg
 ---

 During our latest "white squared box lunch" session, we received a guest named [Alexandre Calado][8] from Artes e Engenhos, he talked to us about his idea for a new project that might be developed with the help of Artica named "Kasper".
-It is related to the concept of auto theatre, the character from the original Kasper written by Peter Handke, and a research he has been conducting on the deprecated use of the cue person in modern theaters.
-He shared with us his concept for the play and gave us some insight on some of these topics (auto theater, cue person) which we would like to share with you on this blog post.
+It is related to the concept of auto theatre, the character from the original Kasper written by Peter Handke, and a research he has been conducting on the deprecated use of the prompter in modern theaters.
+He shared with us his concept for the play and gave us some insight on some of these topics (auto theater, prompter) which we would like to share with you on this blog post.

 ![](/assets/images/2016-03-22-auto-theater-01.jpg)